Edward J. McElroy: AFT leadership

-In 1992, the AFT's long-time secretary-treasurer, Robert Porter, died of a heart attack and McElroy was elected as his replacement.
+In November 1991, the AFT's long-time secretary-treasurer, Robert G. Porter, died after heart surgery and in 1992, McElroy was elected as his replacement.
 During his tenure as secretary-treasurer, McElroy strengthened the union's budgeting process and internal financial controls, and instituted financial training for all local affiliate treasurers.

 In December 2001, McElroy was elected to the executive council of the AFL-CIO.
 He served on various AFL-CIO committees, including its political, education, strategic approaches, women workers and state and local strategies committees.
 After his election as AFT president, McElroy served on the AFL-CIO's Executive Committee as well.

 In 2004, AFT president Sandra Feldman, suffering from a recurrence of breast cancer, resigned.
 McElroy was elected president at the union's biennial convention that July.
 McElroy was widely seen as a transitional president.
 He focused his tenure as AFT president on broad trade union issues, building the union's influence within the AFL-CIO, strengthening the AFT's state federations and middle- and small-size locals.